sturchio/Section_AI_MMBA_Project__August_2025/Project Repo/README.md

-# 🎉 Event Slammer Monorepo
+# 🎉 Event_Ideate Monorepo

-This repository includes everything needed to build, run, and extend the **Event Slammer** application — an AI-assisted event ideation platform.
+This repository includes everything needed to build, run, and extend the **Event_Ideate** application — an AI-assisted event ideation platform.

 ## 📂 Structure